jonathanchiong/street-level.github.io/_drafts/2016-08-25-Singapore-real-estate-what-will-drive-long-term-value.md

 2. The support packages announced as part of the Industry Transformation Program in Budget 2016 will see automation and knowledge intensive industry gather traction.
 SMEs, techology and media companies, and start-ups will form the new demand source for industrial and office spaces.

-3. Services industries will continue to be the forward drivers of GDP growth with Singapore being the regional APAC/ASEAN hub of tourism, medical services and financial services.
+3. Services industries will continue to be the forward drivers of GDP growth with Singapore being the regional APAC/ASEAN hub of <b>tourism, medical services and financial services</b>.
 This would continue to form the core demand for associated real estate assets.

 4. Regional economic policies such as the Asean Economic Community and the Trans-Pacific Partnership will be long term drivers underpinning the above mentioned themes.

 ### Closing remarks
-Slower economic growth will be the flavour of the decade (or two) and the investment world has argubaly gotten a lot more complicated in the last decare.
-However, we belive that investors should focus on where the end-user demand of real estate is to find investment opportunities in Singapore.
+Slower economic growth will be the flavour of the decade (or two) and the investment world has argubaly gotten a lot more complicated in the last decade.
+However, we belive that investors should focus on where the <b>end-user demand for real estate</b> is to find investment opportunities in Singapore.

 In our subsequent posts, we will share sector specific insights and ideas on how investors in Singapore can capture value in real estate investments.
-We hope the above is helpful for real estate investors to form high level macroeconomic view of Singapore.
+We hope the above is helpful for real estate investors to form a high level macroeconomic view of Singapore.
 We will love to hear your thoughts and exchange of ideas in the comment box below.